August 2022

 And viewed some art.

-And discovered the soldiers drew out numbers to gamble who would go over the top of the trenches.
+I found that the soldiers drew out numbers in order to wager on who would cross the trenches.

-After leaving the museum we walked around lepers before leaving via car for wervik.
-I had enjoyed being in leper with Vince, because I wasn't sleep deprived.
+After leaving the museum, we took a tour of the lepers before driving to Wervik.
+I liked being in leper with Vince because I wasn't tired.

 20th